 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
-Our In-Home programs are individualized based on your situation.
-An assessment is done once you start the Lyrica Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; goals; and interactions.
+Our innovative approach to benzodiazepine tapering encompasses a holistic method to empower you on your path to recovery.
 Don't Wean Lyrica alone, work with our Prescription Drug Experts.*

 Imagine being Free of Lyrica Dependency